 Abbreviations Used At This Site

 So, What Is It?

-Essay Eleven Part One is largely concerned with the DM-concept, Totality, applied to the natural world.
+Essay Eleven Part One is largely concerned with the DM-Totality -- as that term is applied to the natural world.

 The application of holist ideas to human history and social development won't be called into question here -- or anywhere else for that matter -- by the present author.